 Declaring variables in Go

-There are three ways to declare variables in Go: var
+There are three ways to declare variables in Go: var, :=, and const.

 used anywhere in your program, with a value or without: